 What is a Dashboard Knee Injury and it's Effect on the PCL?
-February 4, 2016 23:16
+February 4, 2019 23:16

 The protocol for the rehabilitation of a PCL injury will depend on the degree of damage and whether surgery is recommended or not.
 Frequently, rehab is often recommended over surgery with PCL injuries but as always one should consult the advice of a medical professional.
 Luckily PCL injuries are less common and usually less of a hindrance than a severe injury to the ACL or anterior cruciate ligament.

 As shown in the diagram above, the PCL is an extremely large and strong ligament and therefore a lot of force is required to rupture it completely.
 It is 1.5 to 2 times the size of the more commonly injured and discussed anterior cruciate ligament or ACL.